Let's Get Down to Business: How to Defeat Your To-Do List

 Tip: Another time-based consideration comes into play if you are working with remote teams and/or clients in different time zones: you'll want to structure your tasks for those areas based on overlap with the remote team or client in order to gain the most efficiency and highest chance for timely resolution.

 Have you ever been facing a big deadline and all of a sudden find yourself sucked into a Facebook scrolling marathon for 20 minutes?
 Social media sites are huge time sucks because it's so easy to just keep scrolling through your feed.
 When you have a task you need to focus on, stay off of the social platforms.
 Don't have the self-control?
 Ask somebody to change your password or make a deal that you have to pay a dollar every time you log in when you should be focused.
 You can then put that money towards a team outing or something new for your business.
 You can still continue to use social media for your small business purposes but try to avoid your personal accounts.

 Tip: If self-restraint isn't your thing, there's an app for that.
 Consider a plug-in like Cold Turkey Blocker which will allow you to block designated web pages, sites, social platforms, and apps for specific periods of time.

 Turn to Technology

 We live in a mobile, technologically advanced world.
-Apps have evolved and you can find one for just about any need or want you have.
+Apps have evolved and you can find one for just about any need or want you to have.
 This includes apps that can help you stay productive.
-Whether you are looking for apps that can help you manage your to-do list, apps that remind you to take breaks, or even app versions of software you use frequently such as PowerPoint or Word, you can have some technological assistance to stay on track.
+Whether you are looking for apps that can help you manage your to-do list, apps that remind you to take breaks, or even app versions of software you use frequently such as PowerPoint or Word, you can have some technical assistance to stay on track.

 Tip: Wondering what to-do list/productivity app is best for your needs?
 PC Mag ranked some of the most popular.